eliorsade/DevSecOps/README.md

 - Delete SG rules in all regions

 ### Python3 with Boto3:
-- Ensure that Python3 is installed on your system along with the Boto3 library.
+- Ensure that Python3.10 is installed on your system along with AWS SDK for Python (Boto3).

 ### GitHub Secrets:
 - AWS_ACCESS_KEY_ID - AWS Access key